vMcCharlie/OpButler/README.md

 ![Hero Preview](./src/frontend/screenshots/homepage.png)

 ## 🤖 Agentic Blockchain 24/7 Watch
 Our core differentiator is the **Autonomous AI Risk Agent**.
+It doesn't just "watch"—it **thinks**.
-- **Continuous Monitoring**: Scans user positions across Venus, Kinza, and Radiant every block (using a similar polling approach to **OpenClaw**).
+- **Perpetual Audit**: Runs a localized simulation of your portfolio every block, benchmarking it against millisecond-level market volatility.
-- **Gemini-Powered Synthesis**: Translates complex on-chain metrics into actionable, natural-language risk assessments.
+- **Cognitive Intelligence**: Uses Gemini to decode raw hex data into high-level strategy.
+It understands *context*, not just numbers.
-- **Proactive Mitigation**: Sends instant Telegram alerts with specific instructions (e.g., *"Repay 2.5 BNB"*).
+- **Agent-Initiated Action**: It goes beyond alerts.
+The Agent **automatically drafts the exact transaction payloads** (e.g., *"Refinance to USDT"*) needed to save your position, requiring only your final "Keymaster" signature.

 ## 📦 Integrated Application & Execution
 OpButler is not just an agent; it is a full-stack DeFi powerhouse backed by verified smart contracts.